 One of the founding principles of Jungle Soul Collective is the wholehearted belief that business should be built around your life, not the other way around.

 When I looked at my big life plan and what role my business plays in it, I realized that I’m perfectly happy with staying small.
-In fact, I prefer a company of one.
-I’ve built (and continue building) a life that I love, my needs are met, and I love working one-on-one with my clients.
+I thrive working by myself, making all the decisions, and not having to manage a team.

 Here’s how I see it.
 As long as I do what feels right and stay on my path, everything is good because if it doesn’t feel good to me, then what’s the point?

-This approach has always worked for me and the only time I stray from my path is when I start questioning what I’m doing.
+This approach has always worked for me.
+The only time I stray from my path is when I get too caught up in what other people are doing or what they might think.

 Making even more time for who I am outside of my work and business